Encouragement: A personal letter to you

 Other students in my cartooning classes were light years ahead of me.
 I still remember walking back to my room after school one afternoon, standing on a bridge looking over the Chicago River.
 My dream was over.
 It hit me hard, and I just stood there and cried.
 I'll bet you know how that feels.

-God wanted something better for me
+When God wants something better for you

 What I didn't understand at the time was that God had something different--and much better--in mind for me.
 I left art school that spring, enrolled in a different college, and majored in English.